rickwelch/rickwelch.github.io/JSON_Example_Project/index.md

 ## Installation and modification

-Links to both projects when available
+The sofware for this project is in the [Arduino HTTP Service Provider Uno WiFi](https://github.com/rickwelch/Arduino_HTTP_Service_Provider_Uno_WiFi) repostitory.
+A similar project for the Arduino Uno with an Eithernet shield is forthcoming.

 All customization can be done in the ~/include and ~/lib folders.
+See the REAMD.md files in those folders.

 Device drivers live in ~/lib.
 The Device, DigitalIn, and DigitalOut drivers were copied direclty from the [Arduino Drivers](https://github.com/rickwelch/Arduino-Drivers) library.
 The Pump driver was copied directly from DigitalOut, it was renamed, the name was changed to Pump in the init() method and the HIGH / LOW abstractions were set in the .h file.
 See the README in that folder for more information on these drivers and how to create your own drivers.